Dnnsmoyo/workshop/README.md

 Paste and save the keys in SENDGRID_API_KEY
 Run flask run in cmd

-Note: You can moify app.py file schedule function to test different times.
+Note: You can modify app.py file schedule function to test different times.